nethesis/nethserver-enterprise-docs/administrator-manual/en/accounts.rst

 VMWare
 ++++++

-Enter the networking configuration section of the virtualization node and set the virtual switch in promiscuous mode.
+Enter the networking configuration section of the virtualization mode and set the virtual switch in promiscuous mode.

 KVM